Is Mould in the Bathroom Dangerous?

 Is black mould dangerous?

-Black mould produces mycotoxins, which are toxic compounds produced by active mould colonies, that can enter the air in a bathroom and cause issues when ingested or inhaled.
+Black mould is a microscopic fungus that is found in damp areas of your home and may cause irritation to your immune system if left unchecked.
+This is because it produces mycotoxins, which are toxic compounds produced by active mould colonies, that can enter the air and cause issues when ingested or inhaled.

 Just as there are different varieties of mould, there are many different types of mycotoxin.
 Black mould produces trichotecene mycotoxins which are known as some of the most toxic and hardy kinds.
 They can take up to several years to be broken down naturally and can’t easily be removed from homes once they’ve been dispersed.

-Although it’s naturally occurring and an essential part of the ecosystem, black mould can cause symptoms through its trichotecene mycotoxin production including breathing difficulties, sneezing, nose irritation, kidney and bladder issues, memory loss, tiredness, nausea, and itchiness.
+Although it’s naturally occurring and an essential part of the ecosystem, black mould can cause symptoms through its trichotecene mycotoxin production.

 This is why it’s important to inspect and thoroughly treat any mould you have in your bathroom.
 You might not always be able to see the mould, but other physical indications that it’s there include musty odours, warped walls, and peeling paint.